Opportunity

 Partnership RequirementMinimum 3 partners from 3 different countries

-Eligible PartnersPublic authorities and bodies governed by public law
+Eligible PartnersPublic authorities, bodies governed by public law, and some eligible private non-profit entities

 FocusPolicy improvement through interregional learning